 If you were looking for a therapist what would you want to see on their profile?
+What would you look for in a good Psychology Today profile?

-(Chances are you’re a therapist yourself if you’re reading this post, so there might be some more technical things you’re looking for including years of experience, but consider these questions?)
+(Chances are you’re a therapist yourself if you’re reading this post.
+So there might be some more technical things you’re looking for including years of experience, but consider these questions?)

 Get on Psychology Today and do these five things: